serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/parental-look-alike-scaled.jpg" width="90%"></p>

+## Limitations and Ethical Considerations

+DeepFace is a lightweight face recognition and facial attribute analysis framework built for research and development purposes.
+Users should be aware of the following limitations and ethical considerations when using this library:

+### Bias and Fairness
+- Face recognition and facial attribute analysis models may exhibit biases across demographic groups, including but not limited to race, gender, age, and ethnicity.
+These biases can originate from the training data used to develop the underlying models.
+- The race/ethnicity classification feature (asian, white, middle eastern, indian, latino, black) and gender prediction feature are approximations and should not be used as definitive identifiers.
+Misclassification can cause harm, especially in sensitive applications.
+- Accuracy metrics reported for individual models may not be uniformly representative across all demographic subgroups.

+### Responsible Use
+- Face recognition technology has significant implications for privacy, surveillance, and civil liberties.
+This library should not be used for unauthorized surveillance, tracking, or any purpose that violates individual privacy rights or applicable laws.
+- Users must ensure compliance with local regulations, including GDPR, BIPA, and other biometric data protection laws, before deploying face recognition systems in production.

+### Intended Use
+- DeepFace is intended for educational and research purposes.
+It is not designed or tested for use in high-stakes decision-making systems such as law enforcement, border control, employment screening, or financial services without rigorous independent evaluation.

+### Model Limitations
+- The accuracy of face verification and recognition depends on image quality, lighting conditions, pose variations, and occlusions.
+Results should not be treated as conclusive without additional validation.
+- Age estimation has a mean absolute error of approximately ±4.65 years and may vary significantly across age groups and demographics.

+By using DeepFace, you acknowledge these limitations and agree to use the library responsibly and ethically.

 ## Support

 There are many ways to support a project - starring⭐️ the GitHub repo is just one 🙏 It really helps the project get discovered by more people.